ViRb3/poweruser/Linux/iproute2.md

 broadcast 192.168.1.255 dev eth0  proto kernel  scope link  src 192.168.1.27
 ```
 - `ip route show table main`

-> Normal routing table containing all non-policy routes.
+Normal routing table containing all non-policy routes.
 This is also the table you get to see if you simply execute ip route show
 ```
 default via 192.168.1.254 dev eth0
 192.168.0.0/23 dev eth0  proto kernel  scope link  src 192.168.1.27
 ```
 - `ip route show table default`

-> Empty and reserved for post-processing if previous default rules did not select the packet
+Empty and reserved for post-processing if previous default rules did not select the packet
 ```
+Dump terminated
 ```

 ### Add IP address to eth0 interface